-- (1) A Planned Development (PD) in existence on January 10 February 7, 2017, or portion thereof, shall be exempt and remain exempt from the I-Drive District Code, subject to the following terms and conditions: - (A) With respect to a PD, or portion thereof, without a Development Plan (DP) or Preliminary Subdivision Plan (PSP) as of January 10 February 7, 2017, the developer shall have until January 10 February 7, 2020 to submit a complete application with the Development Review Committee (DRC) for a DP or PSP, whatever the case may be, that, at the developer's option, does not conform to the I-Drive District Code in one or more respects, provided that (i) the DP or PSP does not necessitate a substantial change to the PD; (ii) the application continues to be processed by the developer after submitted; and (iii) construction of the project or of at least the first phase, as applicable, commences pursuant to the approved DP or PSP within two years from the date of its approval (or construction commences within such other period of time that may hereafter be added to the Orange County Code for an approved DP or PSP in a PD, whichever period is longer).
-The developer may apply for, and the DRC may grant, a single one-year extension of the January 10 February 7, 2020 deadline upon a showing of good cause by the applicant, meaning hardship and/or extenuating circumstances beyond the applicant's control.
+- A Planned Development (PD) in existence on tanuary 10 Eabruary.
+Z, 2017, or portion thereof, shall be exempt and remain exempt from the I-Drive District Code, subject to the following terms and conditions: - (A) With respect to a PD, or portion thereof, without a Development Plan (DP) or Preliminary Subdivision Plan (PSP) as of January 10 Entruary 7, 2014, the developer shall have until January 10 Entruary 7, 2020 to submit a complete application with the Development Review Committee (DRC) for a DP or PSP, whatever the case may be, thet, at the developer's option, does not conform to the I-Drive District Code in one or more respects, provided that (i) the DP or PSP does not necessitate a substantial change to the PD; (ii) the application continues to be processed by the developer after submittal and is approved, if at all, within one year after it is submittad; and (iii) construction of the project or of at least the first phase, as applicable, commences oursuant to

+The approved DP or PSP within two years from the date of its approval (or construction commences within such other period of time that may hereafter be added to the Orange County Code for an approved DP or PSP in a PD, whichever period is longer).
+The developer may apply for, and the DRC may grant, a single one-year extension of the January 10 Enbruary 17, 2020 deadline upon a showing of good cause by the applicant, meaning hardship and/or extenuating circumstances beyond the applicant's control.

-- (B) With respect to a PD, or portion thereof, with a DP or PSP as of January 10 February 7, 2017: - (i) if construction pursuant to the DP or PSP has not commenced as of that date, the developer shall have until January 10 February 7, 2020 to commence construction of the project or of at least the first phase, as applicable, pursuant to the approved DP or PSP.
-The developer may apply for, and the DRC may grant, a single one-year extension of the January 10 February 7, 2020 deadline upon a showing of good cause by the applicant, meaning hardship and/or extenuating circumstances beyond the applicant's control. - (ii) the developer shall have until January 10 February 7, 2020, to submit a complete application with the DRC to amend the DP or PSP in a manner that constitutes a substantial change to the DP or PSP and that, at the developer's option, does not conform to the I-Drive Code in one or more respects, provided that: - (I) the amendment to the DP or PSP does not necessitate a substantial change to the PD; - (II) the application continues to be processed by the developer after submittal and is approved, if at all, within one year after it is submitted; and - (III) construction commences pursuant to the amended DP or PSP within two years from the date of its approval (or construction commences within such other period of time that may hereafter be added to the Orange County Code for an approved DP or PSP in a PD, whichever period is longer).
+- (B) With respect to a PD, or portion thereof, with a DP or PSP as of January 10 February 7, 2017: - (i) If construction pursuant to the DP or PSP has not commenced as of that date, the developer shall have until january 36 Enhurgy 12, 2020 to commence construction of the project or of at least the first phase, as applicable, pursuant to the approved DP or PSP.
+The developer may apply for, and the DRC may grant, a single one-year extension of the january 16 Enhurgy 7, 2020 deadline upon a showing of good cause by the applicant, meaning hardship and/or extenuating circumstances beyond the applicant's control. - (iii) the developer shall have until tenuery 10 Enhrung T, 2020, to submit a complete application with the DRC to amend the DP or PSP in a manner that constitutes a substantial change to the DP or PSP and that, at the developer's option, does not conform to the I-Drive Code in one or more respects, provided that: - the amendment to the DP or PSP does not necessitate a substantial change to the PD; - (II) the application continues to be processed by the developer after submittal and is approved, if at all, within one year after it is submitted; and - (iii) construction commences pursuant to the amended DP or PSP within two years from the date of its approval (or construction commences within such other period of time that may hereafter be added to the Orange County Code for an approved DP or PSP in a PD, whichever period is longer).

-The developer may apply for, and the DRC may grant, a single one-year extension of the January 10 February 7, 2020 deadline upon a showing of good cause by the applicant, meaning hardship and/or extenuating circumstances beyond the applicant's control.
+The developer may apply for, and the DRC may grant, a single one-year extension of the January 30 Eabruary.
+Z, 2020 deadline upon a showing of good cause by the applicant, meaning hardship and/or extenuating circumstances beyond the applicant's control.